 Seven Mistakes People Make When Choosing a Financial Advisor

 Here are seven mistakes to avoid when hiring a financial advisor.

 1. Consulting with a “captive” advisor instead of an independent advisor

 Financial advisors who work for a single or branded firm—sometimes called “captive” advisors—are required to sell the products those companies offer.
 Certainly companies with good reputations can sell you good financial products.
 But because their advisors are compensated for leading with those products—or selling those products exclusively—you are missing out on the ability to consider myriad options.
 This is like the difference between phoning a specific airline, who will offer you their flights, versus a travel agent who can find you the best flight at the best cost for you.
 You will get more options if you work with an independent advisor who is free to sell products from many different companies.
 This can allow the advisor to find the best products for your unique situation.

 2. Hiring an individual instead of a team

 It is extremely important to work with an advisor you trust and feel comfortable with.
 After all, he or she is going to know everything about your financial situation.
 But if that advisor works alone, what happens when he or she retires?
 What happens if he or she passes away unexpectedly or leaves the business?
 All that work you’ve done together to build a financial plan based on your goals and dreams will evaporate.
 You’ll have to find someone else you trust and like, and you will both basically have to start over.

 That’s why we recommend choosing an advisor who works as part of a team.
-In a team environment, advisors have a backup.
-Plus, on a team, the advisors are likely to have varied expertise, knowledge, and experience, making them a stronger and more valuable resource for you overall.
+In a team environment, advisors have backup.
+Plus, on a team, the advisors are likely to have varied expertise, knowledge and experience, making them a stronger and more valuable resource for you overall.